kunaldhotre99/Covid-Data-Portfolio-project/README.md

 Here in this project, I have tried to explore as much as possible on the dataset and created a view to help the visulaisation process in powerBI later.

-I have used python to clean the data a bit since the date column was a string datatype and for that i converted into datetime format and then changed the format based on the requirement for Postgress SQL.
+I have used python to clean the data a bit since the date column was a string datatype and for that i converted into datetime format and then changed the format based on the requirement for Postgres SQL.

 ## Acknowledgements